Via Dolorosa, the path covered with tears

 Well, there is something that I would like to mention about Jesus’s last minutes.

-According to beliefs, a Roman soldier known as Longinus, stabbed Jesus in the ribs with a lance to make sure he was dead.
+According to beliefs, a Roman soldier known as Longinus stabbed Jesus in the ribs with a lance to make sure he was dead.
 The blood and water flowed from Jesus’s body, which was considered a miracle.
-In fact, the blood symbolizes his humanity, and the water his divinity.
+In fact, the blood symbolises his humanity, and the water his divinity.

 XIII Station: Jesus is taken down from the cross